 Longines keep churning out new members of their recent 180th Anniversary collection.
-Sporting the same basic design, which is clearly inspired by classic pre-WWII watches, the new Longines Heritage 1942 180th Anniversary Chronograph (Ref.
-L2.768.4.13/53) doesn’t really kick bottom parts neither in terms of exterior design nor technical features.
-Yet, the new timekeeper may still be a very nice choice for a man looking for a moderately classy, yet relatively affordable self-winding chronograph from a reputable Swiss-based watchmaking brand.
+Sporting the same basic design, which is inspired by classic pre-WWII watches, the new Longines Heritage 1942 180th Anniversary Chronograph (Ref.
+L2.768.4.13/53) doesn’t kick bottom parts either in terms of exterior design nor technical features.
+Yet, it may still be a nice choice for a man looking for a moderately classy, yet relatively affordable self-winding chronograph from a reputable Swiss-based watchmaking brand.

-As you can see, the new watch features the same general styling as their recent Longines Heritage 1940 Small Seconds (Ref.
+As you can see, the new watch features the same general styling as their recent Heritage 1940 Small Seconds (Ref.
 L2.767.4.13/53.2) watch that we have briefly reviewed less than two weeks ago.

-The similarities between the models include not only almost identical hands and numerals, as well as the railway-style minute tracks but also bring in the same massive bezel that somehow suffocates the dial of the piece.
+The similarities between the models include not only almost identical hands and numerals, as well as the railway-style minute tracks but also bring in the same massive bezel that somehow suffocates the dial.

 The size differential (at 40 mm in diameter the chronograph is about 1.5 mm wider than the small seconds model) doesn’t help much since the extra space is taken by the inevitable tachymeter scale that looks absolutely superfluous in this particular case.

-The good thing is that the watch is still very legible, although I don’t really understand why they left the 12-hour counter at 6 o’clock (it also shares its space with a standard date window) without any numerals.
+The good thing is that the watch is still legible, although I don’t understand why they have left the 12-hour counter at 6 o’clock (it also shares its space with a standard date window) without any numerals.

 Like many other Longines chronographs, this new Heritage 1942 model is animated by their well-known Longines L688.2 automatic movement.

-The price of this thing is yet to be revealed, but one can make an educated guess and say that it will probably cost around $3500 after arriving at official stores (that, of course, will depend on the part of the world you live in: in some countries that still employ very high custom duties in order to protect their (virtually nonexistent) industry it will probably be as high as $5000.)
+The price of this thing is yet to be revealed, but one can make an educated guess and say that it will probably cost around $3500 after arriving at official stores (that, of course, will depend on the part of the world you live in: in some countries that still employ high customs duties in order to protect their (virtually nonexistent) industry it will probably be as high as $5000.)

 Longines Heritage 1942 180th Anniversary Chronograph (Ref.
 L2.768.4.13/53) specification